Accenture/mercury-composable/guides/CHAPTER-3.md

 The `yaml.rest.automation` tells the system the location of the rest.yaml configuration file.

-You can configure more than one location and the system will search them sequentially.
-The following example tells the system to load rest.yaml from "/tmp/config/rest.yaml".
-If the file is not available, it will use the rest.yaml in the project's resources folder.
+You can configure more than one location and the system will search and merge them sequentially.
+The following example tells the system to merge the rest.yaml config files in the /tmp/config folder and the project's resources folder.

 ```properties
 yaml.rest.automation=file:/tmp/config/rest.yaml, classpath:/rest.yaml